abcnever/cordova-haml-sass-coffee/README.md

+1.cloning this repo into your project as template

+    git clone --depth 1 --origin source git@git.syncidlabs.com:syncidlabs/phonegap-template.git <new-project-name>

+  and remove the git history

+    rm -rf <new-project-name>/.git

-1.create new project with phonegap
+2.create new project with phonegap

     phonegap create <new-project-name>

-2.cloning this repo into your project as template

-    git clone --depth 1 --origin source git@git.syncidlabs.com:syncidlabs/phonegap-template.git <new-project-name>

 3.go into the new project's directory

     cd <new-project-name>

-4.recreate the git project under the new name
+4.reinit the git project

-    git create <new-project-name>
+    git init

 5.create the necessary `.ruby-version` and `.ruby-gemset` files: